open/close all folders

 - Barry Sonnenfeld made many well-received hit films in the '90s, including The Addams Family movies, Get Shorty, and Men in Black.
 Then he made Wild Wild West, which bombed with critics and was considered a box office disappointment.
 After that movie, he's only done five movies since, with only one of them (Men in Black 3) doing well with critics (even though it was a bit of a box office disappointment); the other three movies he's made (Men in Black II, Big Trouble, RV and especially Nine Lives (2016)) were all critical and/or box office disappointments.
 Beyond that, he's mostly stuck to doing TV movies or directing episodes of TV shows (such as the critically acclaimed A Series of Unfortunate Events (2017)).

 - The man behind the Sgt.
 Pepper's Lonely Hearts Club Band film was Robert Stigwood, owner of RSO Records, producer of smash hits Saturday Night Fever and Grease, and long-time manager of The Bee Gees.
-The absolute failure of this film was the beginning of the end of the Bee Gees' relationship with Stigwood (who felt they were dragged into his ego project), and was the first step in the shocking collapse of Stigwood's movie career — his movies post-Pepper included Times Square, Staying Alive, and Grease 2.
+The absolute failure of this film was the beginning of the end of the Bee Gees' relationship with Stigwood (who felt they were dragged into his ego project), and while the profits from Grease managed to offset the losses from Sgt.
+Pepper (both movies were released in the summer of 1978), it was still the first step in the shocking collapse of Stigwood's movie career — his movies post-Pepper included Times Square, Staying Alive, and Grease 2.
 Then he gave up.